zachvalenta/jvns.ca/content/post/2018-02-18-working-remotely--4-years-in.markdown

 time:

 * try to cluster meetings together (have a 1.5 hour meeting block so I only get interrupted once)
-* block off 4-hour chunks of "focus time" in my calendar and people have been good at
+* block off 4-hour chunks of "focus time" in my calendar.
+People are good at respecting that.
 * add an "end of day" block on my calendar at 5:30pm EST every day.
 This means that people know not to schedule things with me after I'm done for the day.
 Sometimes it's unavoidable because 5:30 EST is 2:30 in the home office, but people are really respectful and always ask if it's okay first.